windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/routing-controller.md

 Windwalker Controller follows single action pattern (similar to Joomla New MVC), every controller has only one action (`execute()`).
 This way, we keep controller itself as light as possible than other frameworks.
 You can add more logic to a controller but won't be confused by many actions in one class.

+You don't have to include above files because Windwalker use autoloading, which follows [PSR-4](http://www.php-fig.org/psr/psr-4/) standard.
+Go to `composer.json` you can see the autoloading option is set to `"":"/src"`, so any file under `/src` folder hierarchy will be loaded automatically.

-All php clases within `/src` folder hierarchy will be loaded automatically once you add `"": "src/"` as [PSR](http://www.php-fig.org/psr/psr-4/) standard in `composer.json`.
+All php classes within `/src` folder hierarchy will be loaded automatically once you add `"": "src/"` as  in `composer.json`.

 After controller created, go to `/flower/25` at your host.
 You will see: